awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/document-history.md

 # Document History<a name="document-history"></a>

-The following table describes the documentation for this release of the *User Guide for AWS Marketplace Providers*\.
+The following table describes the documentation for this release of the *AWS Marketplace Providers Guide*\.

 | Change | Description | Date |
 | --- |--- |--- |